I learned a long to time ago not to let my mother call anyone for me.

 In sixth grade I came home crying because a boy, who had been teasing me all year, had taken my library book then slide across the floor on it like a skate board.

 At the time I was a little afraid of librarians.
-One I had in Elementary school once threw things at me because an eraser got lodged in the book as I pulled it from my back back as I asked to renew it.
+One I had in Elementary school once threw things at me because an eraser got lodged in the book as I pulled it from my backpack when I asked to renew it.

 Anyway, I came home crying.
 My mother happened to be there.
 I remember begging her to do nothing.
 She called the principal.